WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 #### `wp-effect`

-It runs an expression (or callback) **when the node is created and runs it again when the state or context changes**.
+It runs a callback **when the node is created and runs it again when the state or context changes**.
 You can attach several effects to the same DOM element by using the syntax`data-wp-effect--[unique-id]`.

 _Example of `wp-on` directive_
 ```html